Managing PLATFORMS & ECOSYSTEMS (HICSS Minitrack)

 Understanding modern-day competition and the survival of organizations oftentimes requires an ecosystem lens.
-This is because digital technologies have enabled new complementarities between actors within and across industries (e.g., Cusumano et al. 2019).
+This is because digital technologies have enabled new complementarities between actors within and across industries (e.g., Cusumano et al. 2019, Constantinides et al. 2018).
 The increasing platformization of firms and technologies has important implications in how companies create and capture value.
 In this new “digital first” economy (Baskerville et al. 2020), transaction and innovation platforms have become dominant forms of organization (Gawer 2021, de Reuver et al. 2018, van Dijck 2018).
 As scholars interested in platforms and ecosystems, we…

 (1) face new phenomena,